Six ways to tell if he’s wasting your time

 So where to from here?
 Should you call him out?
 Or just take the hint and leave him be?
 That’s your decision to make, but the end result will usually be the same.

-The great news is that there are a whole bunch of guys out there who are a very worthwhile investment of your time!
+While Grindr can be a waste of time, the great news is that there are a whole bunch of guys out there who are a very worthwhile investment of yours!
 So if you’re not getting anything back after a couple of weeks, it’s time to move on and find someone who wants to get off the phone and actually get off, just as much as you do.